peper0/mpldock/README.md

 ```
 at the end of script, which starts a mainloop and blocks until the application is finished.

-In an ipython or jupyter a `gui` magic may be used:
+In an ipython or jupyter usually integration with qt is automatic, but in some versions or configurations you may need to activate it manually:
 ```
 %gui qt5
 ```